Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 The Hooded Oriole

-Hooded orioles have longer and more delicate bodies than other orioles.
-Their tales are long and rounded and their necks are long and their bill curves downward, more so that most orioles.
-The male is mostly deep orange but the color can range from a brilliant yellow to a flame orange.
-The female's crown and nape are grey-like olive-yellow color, and her upperparts are olive.
+Hooded Orioles have longer and more delicate bodies than other orioles.
+Their tales are long and rounded and their necks are long and their bill curves downward, more so than most orioles.
+The male is mostly deep orange but the color can range from a brilliant yellow to a flaming orange.
+The female's crown and nape are grey-like olive-yellow color, and her upper parts are olive.